James Grant (navigator)

 James Grant (1772 – 11 November 1833) was a Scottish born British Royal Navy officer and navigator in the early nineteenth century.
-He served in Australia in 1800-1801 and was the first to map parts of the south coast of Australia.
+He served in Australia in 1800–1801 and was the first to map the Bass Strait between mainland Australia and Tasmania.

 Early life

 Grant was baptized on 6 September 1772 at Forres, Morayshire, Scotland.
 He was educated at King's College, Aberdeen, under Dr. William Chalmers.
 He entered the Royal Navy as a captain's servant in August 1793 and was appointed a midshipman in May 1794.
 He passed his board for promotion to lieutenant and was promoted in 1800.